Logarithmic Operation¶

 |---|---|---|---|---|

-| value | True | FLOAT | The numeric input for the selected operation.
-Must be > 0 for all logarithm operations. | 100.0 |
+| value | True | FLOAT | The numeric input to transform.
+Must be greater than 0 for logarithmic operations.
+For exponential operations, any real value is accepted (very large magnitudes may overflow). | 42.0 |

 | base | True | FLOAT | The base used only when operation is 'log' (custom-base logarithm).
-Must be > 0 and not equal to 1. | 10.0 |
+Must be > 0 and not equal to 1.
+Ignored for ln, log10, log2, exp, and exp2. | 10.0 |

-| operation | True | CHOICE | Select the operation to perform.
-Options: 'log' (custom base), 'ln' (natural log), 'log10' (base-10 log), 'log2' (base-2 log), 'exp' (e^value), 'exp2' (2^value). | log |
+| operation | True | ["log", "ln", "log10", "log2", "exp", "exp2"] | Select the operation: 'log' (custom base), 'ln' (natural log), 'log10', 'log2', 'exp' (e^value), or 'exp2' (2^value). | log2 |

 Outputs¶